 Kneel down, look slightly away, and offer treats.
 If this isn’t working, slowly move towards him in an arc.
 Use a slip leash to safely tether your pet.

 - Get the word out.
-Talk to neighbours, call your friends, post on social media (encouraging people to share).
+Talk to neighbors, call your friends, post on social media (encouraging people to share).
 Do everything you can to spread the word that your pet is missing.
 The more eyes looking, the better.

 - Contact local animal shelters, humane societies, and vets.
 According to ASPCA research, one of the most critical steps in finding lost pets is checking in with shelters.
 Report your missing friend immediately — and keep checking back.